json-api-dotnet/JsonApiDotNetCore/docs/usage/resources/hooks.md

 * [BeforeDelete](https://www.link-to-generated-api-spec.com)
 * [AfterDelete](https://www.link-to-generated-api-spec.com)

 These hooks, if defined, are executed by the `EntityResourceService`.

 Sometimes multiple hooks are involved for a single CRUD operation.
 For example, if we`create` a new `Article` and simultaneously set a relationship to an existing `Author`,  then hooks for both `Article`  and `Author` are fired:
 * the `BeforeCreate` and `AfterCreate`  hooks for `Article`
 * the `BeforeUpdate ` and `AfterUpdate` hooks for `Author`

 For more information about involved hooks per CRUD operation, see below.

+# TODO

+* Tidy up the structure for easy learning
+* Edge cases should be explained
+* what CANT I do?
+* Explanation of being forward looking

 ## Hooks involved per CRUD action
 The hooks are executed by the `EntityResourceService` are different per method.
 Here is an overview of which hooks are involved in which scenario.